mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 "They think of you as an enthusiastic learner," responds Dr. Bail.
 "They often mention your irreverent sense of humor."

-Nakamura considers this.
-He is on this mission in spite of his psychological evaluations and suppressed attitudes - Dr. Bail mentioned this to him once before.
+"I'm surprised to hear this."
+In a previous conversation, Dr. Bail revealed to Nakamura he is on this mission in spite of his psychological evaluations and suppressed attitudes.

 "What is your motivation to tell me this sort of thing?" asks Nakamura.